 Sec.
 4 (a).
 The Council shall meet at such place, and at such stated times, at least three times each year, as it shall appoint and at such other times as it may be convened.
-The Council shall be convened at the request of the President, or on the written request of any nine members thereof.
+The Council shall be convened at the request of the President, or on the written request of any nine members thereof such and shall perform such duties as the Presiding Bishop and the